black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 c() executes, returns the string "awesome!", and is popped off or removed from the top of the stack.

 Remove your "c(): returns 'awesome!'" string from the top of the callStack array.

+# Step 52
+Then the function b() executes and evaluates to "is " + "awesome!".

+Update your mock call to b() so it looks like this: "b(): returns 'is ' + 'awesome!'".